TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step3.md

 ---

-## 🔍 Question 3: Professional Log Analysis
+## 🔍 Practice Exercise 3: Professional Log Analysis

 Let's put it all together with real-world log analysis techniques: